IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-02/README.md

 ### TASK 1: Test permissive mode

-In this task we access the Web-API service using the service nodeport and unencrypted HTTP.
-This is only possible because Istio is still using mTLS in permissive mode.
+In this task we access the Web-API service using the services nodeport, the IP address of a worker node, and unencrypted HTTP, effectively bypassing the Istio Ingress This is only possible because Istio is still using mTLS in permissive mode.

 ### Step 1: Create a access-token